-But now I have some questions, dammit.
-And I’m pretty sure no one is going to attempt answer them.
+But now I have some questions, dammit, and I’m fairly certain that no one is going to attempt answer them.

 I have questions, and I also have a story.
 A story that took a wild, horrific, turn on August 6, 2013, and nose-dived from there for a couple of years.
 No one is going to trade stories with me, and that’s OK; I wouldn’t wish my story on anyone.
-And this is, I suppose, why I MUST answer Grace the way I did, whether or not it is true.
+And this is, I suppose, why I answered Grace’s question the way that I did, whether or not it is true.